metaleap/zentient/zdbg-vsc/proto/readme.md

 	// Optional expression that can be evaluated in the current scope to obtain the exception object.
 	EvaluateName string `json:"evaluateName,omitempty"`

+	// Stack trace at the time the exception was thrown.
+	StackTrace string `json:"stackTrace,omitempty"`

+	// Details of the exception contained by this exception, if any.
+	InnerException []ExceptionDetails `json:"innerException,omitempty"`
 } // struct ExceptionDetails

 ```